Marucha16/projekt_git/c++/README.md

-# 📜Skrypty pisane w c++
+# 📜Scripts in c++
-- logwatcher - skrypt obserwuje pojedynczy plik (np. z logami) i pokazuje jego zawartość
+- logwatcher – a script that monitors a single file (e.g., a log file) and displays its contents in real-time.